omarrodriguez01/boiler-template/README.md

     - `git push -u origin {your name}/{name of your DB Model}`
 ### Add Migrations
 - Now it's time to add a migration to your model that adds a createdAt and updatedAt flag to all your models
-- Run `npx prisma migrate dev`, and this will generate your first migration folder and file, it will ask you for a name for your first migration which will be the same query for your initial models and will ask you if it's ok to override your database, type `y`
+- Run `npx prisma migrate dev`, and this will generate your first migration folder and file,it will ask you if it's ok to override your database, type `y`, then it will ask you for a name for your first migration which will be the same query for your initial models.
-- Now you can edit your model to include the timestampz flags
+- Now you can edit your model to include the timestamps flags (createdAt, updatedAt) to all your models
 - Now you can add your migration with `npx prisma migrate dev --name add-timestamps-flags` this will genereate the migration file to add the flags
 - execute your migration with  `npx prisma migrate dev`
 - commit and and push your code